Formula One: Max Verstappen wins world championship in Abu Dhabi | DW | 12.12.2021

 "Firstly, a big congratulations to Max and his team.
 I think we did an amazing job this year, we worked so hard.
 We gave it everything, we never gave up and that's the most important thing," said an emotional-looking Hamilton post race.

-In a fittingly dramatic race, Hamilton looked set to win before a late safety car and decision from the race director changed everything.
+In a fittingly thrilling race, Hamilton looked set to win in Abu Dhabi before a late safety car and decision from the race director changed everything.

 Initially, the decision was made lapped cars wouldn't overtake only for the decision to be changed and the five cars between Hamilton and Verstappen were ordered to overtake the Safety Car, which handed the Dutchman the chance he thought he had lost.

 That left the championship to be decided with one lap left and both challengers at the front.
-Hamilton did his best to hold Verstappen at bay but eventually, the Dutchman's fresher tires paid off as he overtook Hamilton to seal the race win and his first drivers' championship in the most dramatic fashion.
+Hamilton did his best to hold Verstappen at bay but eventually, the Dutchman's fresher tires paid off as he overtook Hamilton to seal the race win and his first drivers' championship in the most remarkable finale.

 Hamilton got the better start than Verstappen, taking the lead off the Dutchman from the first corner.
 Verstappen nearly took it back just a few corners later, but Hamilton retained top spot having taken a shortcut after being forced wide.